-Summary of Targets Function Target Metric Description Accelerate 9.81 m/s^2 Acceleration The device must accelerate toward Body the surface at 9.81 m/s 2 Decelerate 0 m/s Velocity The velocity will be decreased to Body less than 5 m/s before touchdown.
-Stabilize 1 Degrees of The degrees of freedom of the Vehicle Freedom device while falling will be limited to one direction.
+Summary of Targets Function Target Metric Description Accelerate Body 9.81 m/s 2 Acceleration The device must accelerate toward the surface at 9.81 m/s 2 Decelerate Body 0 m/s Velocity The velocity will be decreased to less than 5 m/s before touchdown.
+Stabilize Vehicle 1 Degrees of Freedom The degrees of freedom of the device while falling will be limited to one direction.
 Store Payload 100x100x300mm Volume 3U sized payload must fit within the vehicle.
-Contain 100% Percent of Volume Device must house a system to Recovery stored in vehicle slow decent of device before System touchdown.
-Contain 100% Percent of Volume Device must house a propulsion Propulsion stored in vehicle system to counteract the force of System drag Exchange 1 hr.
-Time Must be able to exchange the Payload payload within 1 hr.
+Contain Recovery System 100% Percent of Volume stored in vehicle Device must house a system to slow decent of device before touchdown.
+Contain Propulsion System 100% Percent of Volume stored in vehicle Device must house a propulsion system to counteract the force of drag Exchange Payload 1 hr.
+Time Must be able to exchange the payload within 1 hr.
+Identify Disconnection from Drone 0.1 s Time Vehicle can recognize when the drone has dropped the vehicle within 0.10 seconds.
+Achieve Weight Limit 10kg Weight Device must weigh less than 10 kg so the drone can lift it.
+Achieve Microgravity 4s Time The vehicle must experience microgravity for 4 seconds.